In-the-money

 What does in-the-money mean?

-In-the-money, at-the-money, and out-of-the-money are terms describing the relationship between an option or binary option and the underlying market that it’s based on.
-For Nadex Binary Options, these terms specifically refer to the indicative price, and whether it's at, above or below the strike price.
-If the Nadex indicative price is above the strike price of the binary option, it is said to be 'in-the-money'.
-If this price stays above the strike price, the binary will have the full value of $100 at expiration.
-This means the buyer of a binary option wants the market to be in-the-money.
+In-the-money, at-the-money, and out-of-the-money are terms describing the relationship between an option or event contract and the underlying market that it’s based on.
+For Nadex Event contracts, these terms specifically refer to the indicative price, and whether it's at, above or below the strike price.
+If the Nadex indicative price is above the strike price of the event contract, it is said to be 'in-the-money'.
+If this price stays above the strike price, the event contract will have the full value of $100 at expiration.
+This means the buyer of a event contract wants the market to be in-the-money.

 In, at, and out-of-the money

-The buyer of a binary option that expires in-the-money will receive a $100 payout and the seller will receive zero.
-Binary options based on stock indices, forex and commodities markets pose the question:
+The buyer of a event contract that expires in-the-money will receive a $100 payout and the seller will receive zero.
+Event contracts based on stock indices, forex and commodities markets pose the question:

 Will this market be above this strike price at expiration?